josecarneiro/ironhack-technical-interview/README.md

 # Acing the Technical Interview

-The following document includes a list of tips, common interview questions and external resources that might be helpfull when applying to job postions in the Web Development field.
+The following document includes a list of tips, common interview questions and external resources that might be helpful when applying to job positions in the Web Development field.
 It covers both front-end and backend topics.

 ## Target